danives/gdata-js/README.md

-GDrive
+##GDrive

 A simple proof of concept app to connect to your gdrive and retrieve a list of files and folders.

 First ensure you have registered for API access. https://code.google.com/apis/console
 Once you have registered for access, you will have a client id and client secret.
+Keep that handy cause you will need it to connect to this POC.

-npm install gdrive
+npm install

 ## Usage